corda/corda/docs/source/running-the-demos.rst

 To run from the command line in Windows:

-1. Run ``gradlew.bat samples:trader-demo:deployNodes`` to create a set of configs and installs under ``samples/trader-demo/build/nodes``
+1. Run ``gradlew samples:trader-demo:deployNodes`` to create a set of configs and installs under ``samples\trader-demo\build\nodes``
-2. Run ``./samples/trader-demo/build/nodes/runnodes.bat`` to open up four new terminals with the four nodes
+2. Run ``samples\trader-demo\build\nodes\runnodes`` to open up four new terminals with the four nodes
-3. Run ``gradlew.bat samples:trader-demo:runBuyer`` to instruct the buyer node to request issuance of some cash from the Bank of Corda node.
+3. Run ``gradlew samples:trader-demo:runBuyer`` to instruct the buyer node to request issuance of some cash from the Bank of Corda node.
    This step will display progress information related to the cash issuance process (in the Bank of Corda node log output)
-4. Run ``gradlew.bat samples:trader-demo:runSeller`` to trigger the transaction.
+4. Run ``gradlew samples:trader-demo:runSeller`` to trigger the transaction.
 You can see both sides of the trade print their progress and final transaction state in the bank node tabs/windows

 To run from IntelliJ: